Comparison Guide

 Bonded Warehouse

-A CBP-approved warehouse where imported goods can be stored for up to 5 years without paying duties.
+A government-authorized warehouse where imported goods can be stored for up to 5 years without paying duties.
 Duties are paid when goods leave the warehouse to enter US commerce.

 Learn about bonded warehousing